 - Use of online digital portfolios to support assessment and feedback of remote learning outcomes.

 The combination of recorded lesson content, online resources and live video meetings with teachers is preferable to ‘live’ lessons for pupils of Prep School age.
 Using this approach, pupils can watch and re-watch the new teaching input, access the series of lessons and resources across the term retrospectively, and engage directly with their teachers via video link to question, clarify and share any issues.
 Our Learning Enrichment team continues to support individual pupils in their care, maintaining close dialogue with parents.

-Whilst in this remote phase, we keep 'Where Individuals Really Matter' at the heart of our priorities.
+Whilst in the remote phase, we keep 'Where Individuals Really Matter' at the heart of our priorities.
 Our pastoral and welfare team closely monitor engagement with Remote Teaching and Learning in order to identify and engage with pupils who may need additional support.
-Additionally, we are providing time for pupils to meet in their form groups via video chat.
+Additionally, we provide time for pupils to meet in their form groups via video chat.

 Summer Term 2020 presented many challenges and new opportunities.
 We were optimistic that the children would be learning new skills and were determined that it would be a term well spent, no matter how long or little was in or out of school.
 Our pupils demonstrated true learning resilience, independence, problem solving skills and creativity.
 Their progress has been clear and, more importantly, we have all remained connected as a learning community.
 It has been an inspiration to witness pupils and their families reaching out to one another and creating support networks in these testing times.